What is arrowroot?

 ⇒ tolerate prolonged cooking

-Inserted in a recipe with a proportion between 5% and 7% on liquid gives a similar texture to a mayonnaise.
+Inserted into a recipe with a 5% and 7% trail ratio on liquid ingredients gives a structure similar to a mayonnaise indicated for:

 ⇒ velvety soups

 Inserted into a recipe with a proportion of between 7% and 12% on liquid ingredients and then cooled in the fridge, its texture becomes more solid for: